Al Johnson's Swedish Restaurant: Goats and the Goat Cam

 The goats graze on the roof from 9 a.m. to 5 p.m. on sunny days from May to October, and there are roughly 30 goats that take turns in the grazing rotation.

 The restaurant has two cameras that overlook the roof, allowing people to watch the goats.
-The goats are removed from the roof at night and when the temperature reaches a high of 80 degrees.
-When they're not on the roof, the goats live on a 40-acre free-range property nearby run by the Johnson family.
+The goats are removed from the roof at night and when the temperature reaches 80 degrees.
+When they are not on the roof, the goats live on a 40-acre free-range property nearby run by the Johnson family.